 So let’s keep the same blood flowing in our veins while we face daunting challenges ahead.
 Let’s be the architects in the meaningful realization and maintenance of a true Mauritian nation, not one where we would perpetually be perceived as egotistical and indulging in the quest of egoistic ill-gotten favours; and certainly not one where we would be constantly at daggers drawn for petty politics and communal bias.
 The games torch is off now, but it has lit another torch – the torch of national pride.
 Let’s keep the flame alive.
 Bravo Moris!

-Note: This article from the author appeared in This Week News Mauritius on Jul.
-29, 2019
+Note: This article was written for This Week News Mauritius on July 29, 2019